 Growth or enhancement - to increase the capacity of existing assets beyond their original design capacity or service potential.
 Eg widen a bridge, extend a building.

-Disposal or demolish - to remove an asset from service that is no longer required.
+Disposal or decommission - to remove an asset from service that is no longer required.

 Council has Asset Management Plans for different asset types and classes.
 These plans also have Capital Works Strategies and seek to identify future demands and enhancements.